GeopJr/metadata-cleaner/CONTRIBUTING.md

 ## Code

+Before writing any code, please open a new issue to discuss your intented changes.

 Metadata Cleaner is written in Python 3.
 It follows the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide, the [PEP 257](https://www.python.org/dev/peps/pep-0257/) doctring conventions and the [PEP 484](https://www.python.org/dev/peps/pep-0484/) type hints.

 If you add or modify strings, make your modification available to translation by updating the POT file with this command: